 UX Design Optimization

-Outcomes: Increased graduation and hiring rates, improved student pace, and elevated portfolio quality, as well as improved satisfaction of students and educators
+Outcomes: Increased graduation and hiring rates, improved student pace and portfolio quality, and enhanced satisfaction for students and educators.

 PROJECT SNAPSHOT